If you are at the show do make sure you visit the stand for a look at the bikes and a natter!

 SCOTTISH MOTORCYCLE SHOW INGLISTON

-Once again the Scottish Branch have a stand at the Scottish Motorcycle Show at Ingliston and we need to have a good selection of members bikes to create an interesting display to promote the club.
+Once again the Scottish Branch have a stand in the Classic Hall at the Scottish Motorcycle Show at Ingliston and we need to have a good selection of members bikes to create an interesting display to promote the club.

-The show is on 7th-8th April, 9am-5pm.
-Entrants must be able to take the bike to Ingliston between 10am and 9pm on Friday 6th and leave it on display till 5pm Sunday 8th.
+The show is on 9th - 10th March, 9am-5pm.
+Entrants must be able to take the bike to Ingliston between 10am and 9pm on Friday 8th and leave it on display till 5pm Sunday 10th.